 Do you have any non-toxic wasp and hornet prevention tricks that have worked well for your home?
 Please share your success story by posting a comment.

-As the weather turns intensely cold in winter or hot in summer, enjoying time on your outdoor patio furniture can be unbearable.
+As the weather turns intensely cold in winter or hot in summer, enjoying time on your patio can be unbearable.
 Before retreating inside for the rest of the season, be sure to protect your investment by covering your furniture with outdoor furniture covers, also known as patio furniture covers.
 Severe weather conditions like wind, rain, sleet, snow, hail, ice, and even blazing summer sun can significantly damage outdoor patio furniture over time.
 Covering your furniture with outdoor covers can significantly extend the life of your wood, metal, or all-weather wicker patio furniture.
 Not just any outdoor furniture covers will do, though.
 Selecting the best covers means considering the material with which the covers are made, the size of your own patio furniture pieces, and any special features you may desire.
 Here are some ways you can choose the best patio furniture covers.

 Low-grade patio furniture covers may last only one or two seasons because they are often made with cheaper vinyl or plastic.
 These inferior materials are not constructed to withstand extreme temperatures.
 High quality covers can be constructed from a variety of materials, but there are a few critical qualities you should insist upon before making a decision.
 Outdoor furniture covers should be made of a durable waterproof and UV resistant material that can hold up beautifully against extreme temperatures and weather conditions, both hot and cold, without being compromised.
 Also, covers should be lightweight so that they are easy to use and easy to store when not in use.
 Some covers are backed with a soft cloth material to help prevent anything from scratching delicate furniture surfaces, which is a necessary component if your patio furniture sits near any trees that may drop small branches or other debris throughout the changing seasons.